The profile of the Higgs boson -- status and prospects: Theory predictions for Higgs boson production at the LHC

 \paragraph{Associated $ttH$ production}

-The final major Higgs boson production process involves the production of the Higgs boson in association with two top quarks (see Fig.~\ref{fig:higgs-prod-dec}d).
+Another major Higgs boson production process involves the production of the Higgs boson in association with two top quarks (see Fig.~\ref{fig:higgs-prod-dec}d).
 This process is of great importance at the LHC as it allows for a direct measurement of the top quark Yukawa coupling.

-While NLO QCD and EW effects have been known for several years~\cite{Denner:2016wet}, a complete NNLO calculation is currently unavailable due to the lack of knowledge of the full two-loop amplitudes.
-However, a suggestion was made in Ref.~\cite{Catani:2022mfv} to approximate the cross-section by considering the soft limit of the Higgs boson in the double virtual amplitudes.
-Despite the fact that this approximation only works moderately well at NLO, since the approximate NNLO correction to the cross section is very small (of the order of a few percent), even an order one uncertainty on this small correction amounts to an overall small uncertainty on the total cross-section.
+While NLO QCD including off-shell effects and EW effects have been known for several years~\cite{Denner:2016wet}, a complete NNLO calculation is currently unavailable due to the lack of knowledge of the full two-loop amplitudes.
+However, a suggestion was made in Ref.~\cite{Catani:2022mfv} to approximate the onshell cross-section by considering the soft limit of the Higgs boson in the double virtual amplitudes.
+Despite the fact that this approximation only works moderately well at NLO, since the approximate NNLO correction to the cross-section is very small (of the order of a few percent), even an order one uncertainty on this small correction amounts to an overall small uncertainty on the total cross-section.